angelahnicole/combining-ad-nis-ansible/README.md

 There are a couple of things to keep in mind when running this playbook:
 - Due to the necessity of using authconfig and adcli (which are can be only called from the command module), running the playbook in its entirety will always return a "changed" of 3.
 Later versions of this playbook will strive to change that behavior.
 - Every changed file is backed up in place, so do not despair if something goes awry!
+The backups are, by default, in `/etc/backups`

 Here is a list of files that *could be* changed/created by the playbook:
 - /etc/sysconfig/network